 where V is constant, B is an asset's balance, and W is an asset's weight in the pool.

-As the price of each token changes, arbitrageurs rebalance the pool by making trades.
+As the price of each token changes, traders and arbitrageurs rebalance the pool by making swaps.
 This maintains the desired weighting of the value held by each token whilst collecting trading fees from the traders.

 For certain assets that are expected to consistently trade at near parity (e.g. different varieties of stablecoins or synthetics) a more efficient design is the StableSwap AMM as popularized by Curve.
 These pools allow for larger trades of these assets before encountering significant price impact.

 These are a generalization of stable pools that contain tokens with known exchange rates.
 They use equations similar to those of stable pools, but can be used to facilitate swaps between tokens that have gradually shifting prices.

 Example use cases: